 These remote islands, 6 miles north of Kochi, connected by lagoons and backwaters have largely been forgotten by society.
 But the staff at Vimalalayam have extended their outreach to this island over many years.

 The poor inhabitants of Moolampilly traditionally found employment in fishing and pot making.
 Women were mainly housewives.

 With the arrival of aluminium and plastic, traditional clay pots were fast disappearing.
 Vimalalayam has helped many to find other ways to earn their livelihoods such as masons and daily workers.

 Women are given training in stitching, cutting, tailoring, candle making, cookery classes and basic computer training.

-The island also has a day centre for the elderly, meeting in a temporary building.
-A new pre-school/day centre is at present being constructed, funded by Kerala Crafts.
+The island also has a day care centre for senior citizens and all these activities take place in a new building opened in 2022 and funded by Kerala Crafts.